xiaofei06/readings/README.md

 ## Algorithms
 * [Algorithm for Interviews](http://www.amazon.com/Algorithms-For-Interviews-Adnan-Aziz/dp/1453792996): The book has a collection of good coding problems.

-* [Lecture Notes for Graph Algorithms and Network Flows](http://www.ieor.berkeley.edu/~hochbaum/files/IEOR266-lecture-notes-F2015.pdf): Most discrete optimization problem can be formulated as network flow problems.
+* [Lecture Notes for Graph Algorithms and Network Flows](http://www.ieor.berkeley.edu/~hochbaum/files/IEOR266-lecture-notes-F2015.pdf): Most discrete optimization problems can be formulated as network flow problems.
 Writen by Prof.Hochbaum, expert in Approximation Algorithm, the note discusses how a large class of different formulations are linked, and for intractable problems, strong approximability results can be obtained.